pearcej/complex/_sources/Agent-basedModels/Schelling’sModel.rst

 Schelling’s Model
 ------------------

 In 1969 Thomas Schelling published “Models of Segregation”, which proposed a simple model of racial segregation.
-You can read it at http://thinkcomplex.com/schell.

 The Schelling model of the world is a grid where each cell represents a house.
 The houses are occupied by two kinds of agents, labeled red and blue, in roughly equal numbers.
 About 10% of the houses are empty.